sathvikpd7/Smart-Hostel-Food-Management/README.md

 #### Production Build

-Build and run for production:
+Build and run for production directly from the workspace root:

 ```bash
 # Build both frontend and backend